mnlipp/jdrupes-httpcodec/README.md

 [properly versioned](https://www.javadoc.io/doc/org.jdrupes.httpcodec/httpcodec/)
 or [close to master](https://mnlipp.github.io/jdrupes-httpcodec/javadoc/index.html)).
-Make sure to read the "Overview" section, it provides a good overview of the architecture of the library.
+Make sure to read the "Overview" section, it provides a good overview of the library's architecture.
 In addition, have a look  at the source code in the [`demo`](https://github.com/mnlipp/jdrupes-httpcodec/tree/master/demo/org/jdrupes/httpcodec/demo) folder.

 Contributions and bug reports are welcome.
 Please provide them as